 Tanuja Desai Hidier is an award-winning author/singer-songwriter and innovator of the ‘booktrack’.She is the recipient of the 2015 South Asia Book Award (for Bombay Blues), the James Jones First Novel Fellowship, and the London Writers/Waterstones Award, and her short stories have been included in numerous anthologies.

 Her pioneering novel, Born Confused, and heroine of both her novels, Dimple Lala, turn fifteen this year.
 The first ever South Asian American coming of age/YA novel, Born Confused was named an American Library Association Best Book for Young Adults and became a landmark work.
-Originally released in 2002, the novel was recently hailed by both Rolling Stone Magazine and Entertainment Weekly as one of the greatest YA novels of all time on lists including such classics as To Kill A Mockingbird, The Catcher in the Rye, A Tree Grows in Brooklyn, Little Women, the Harry Potter series, and Huckleberry Finn.
+Originally released in 2002, the novel was recently hailed by Rolling Stone Magazine, Entertainment Weekly, and Paste Magazine as one of the greatest YA novels of all time on lists including such classics as To Kill A Mockingbird, The Catcher in the Rye, A Tree Grows in Brooklyn, Little Women, the Harry Potter series, and Huckleberry Finn.
 The book was also a recent Barnes & Noble/BNTeen Top 6 Books That Have Voice for Days (alongside The Hate U Give and The Sun is Also a Star) and was featured in Teen Vogue.
 USA Today commended it as “compelling and witty…gives voice to a new generation of Americans…a rare and daring portrayal.”
 In starred reviews, Publishers Weekly praised it as “absorbing and intoxicating…sure to leave a lasting impression,” and Kirkus Reviews called it “a breathtaking experience.”

 Maximum City: Bombay Lost and Found author Suketu Mehta says the novel “fills a void for an entire generation of young desis looking for a book that tells their story.”